tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Ansible Tower

-The Red Hat© Ansible© Tower centralize and control your IT infrastructure with a visual dashboard, role-based access control, job scheduling, integrated notifications and graphical inventory management.
-The Ansible Tower plug-in
+The Red Hat© Ansible© Tower centralize and control your IT infrastructure with a visual dashboard, role-based accesscontrol, job scheduling, integrated notifications and graphical inventory management.

 ---